USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 Below are some examples of evidence principal developer(s) MAY wish to consider giving:

+* Customers that are using the software, provided they permit their names to be listed.
+Army customers are especially important as ARL is the **Army** Research Laboratory.
+* Letters of acknowledgment, thanks, or other forms of recognition.
+This is especially important if the letters come from Army customers.
 * The number of citations of different releases.
 It is possible to cite releases on GitHub just as papers might be cited.
 See https://guides.github.com/activities/citable-code/ for more information on